BoboTiG/python-mss/docs/source/capture-api-design.md

 chains the native cause where available.
 Automatic backend fallback does not occur after UI has been presented.

+`target_hint` is a best-effort hint about which source categories to present.
+Its default requests no narrowing.
+A backend narrows the picker when its platform API supports doing so, but the hint does not participate in backend eligibility or fallback.
+A backend may ignore it and offer a broader set of categories; a selection outside the hint is accepted normally.

-MSS requests monitor and window sources where supported.
-The platform picker determines how those choices are presented and may offer a narrower set; MSS does not request virtual-display creation.
+The platform picker determines how choices are presented.
 One surface is selected.
 The selected item and associated resources are not exposed as a public `CaptureSource`.
 `window_area` applies only if the user selects a window and is irrelevant when a monitor is selected.
 A picker backend is eligible only if it can honor `window_area` whenever it offers window selection. `parent_window` is the